ch-patrick-scheidegger/c-plus-plus-ost/week04/README.md

  -
 ```

 If the format is wrong or the calculation is invalid, display "Error".
 You can define additional "digits" in your seven-segment display for the letters "E", "r" and "o" to make the Error message fit your retro-style.
-Expected signature: `void printLargeError(std::ostream &)`
+Expected signature: `auto printLargeError(std::ostream &) -> void`

 **Hint:** Use your knowledge about exceptions from the lecture to handle error cases properly!